 raspi-config hints (‘On the text console the Compose key does not work in Unicode mode …’) that Compose might not work everywhere with every piece of software.
 I’ve tested it across quite a few pieces of software — both on the text console and under LXDE — and support seems to be almost universal.
 The only differences I can find are:

 - Text Console — (a. k. a. the texty bit you see after booting) Despite raspi-config’s warning, accented alphabetical characters do seem to work (é è ñ ö ø å, etc).
 Most symbols, however, don’t (like ± × ÷ …).
 The currency symbol for your country is a special case.
 In Canada, I need to use Compose for € and £, but you’ve probably got a key for that.

 - LXDE — (a. k. a. the mousey bit you see after typing ‘startx’) All characters and symbols I’ve tried work everywhere, in LXTerminal, Leafpad, Midori, Dillo (browser), IDLE, and FocusWriter (a very minimal word processor).

 To find out which key sequences do what, the Compose key – Wikipedia page is a decent start.
-I prefer the slightly friendlier Ubuntu references GtkComposeTable and Compose Key, or the almost unreadable but frighteningly comprehensive UTF-8 (Unicode) compose sequence reference.
+I prefer the slightly friendlier Ubuntu references GtkComposeTable and Compose Key, or the almost unreadable but frighteningly comprehensive UTF-8 (Unicode) compose sequence reference (which is essentially mirrored on your Raspberry Pi as the file /usr/share/X11/locale/en_US.UTF-8/Compose).
 Now go forth and work that Compose key like a boß.